mobxjs/mobx/docs/refguide/computed-decorator.md

 ### Autorun vs keepAlive

-The only case where autorun would be more beneficial than a `keepAlive` computed, is during a manual management case in which you call the returned disposer to nicely clean up the computed value if it is no longer used typically you would do that in a destructor of a class for example.
+The only case where autorun would be more beneficial than a `keepAlive` computed, is during a manual management case in which you call the returned disposer to nicely clean up the computed value if it is no longer used.
+Typically you would do that in a destructor of a class for example.

 ## Setters for computed values